The Dance Grenada Festival Returns For A Fourth Season As A Hub For Cultural Innovation And Diaspora Engagement

+Grenada teaching artist Keith Williams leads a Grenadian Folklore dance class at the Youth Center in St. George during the festival’s third season in October 2022.

-CARIBPR WIRE, NEW YORK, NY, Thurs.
-Oct.
-5, 2023: The Dance Grenada Festival returns for its fourth season on the beautiful island of Grenada.
+CARIBPR WIRE, NEW YORK, NY: The Dance Grenada Festival returns for its fourth season on the beautiful island of Grenada.

 Taking place under the theme: “The Time is Now: Unification under the Grenadian Sun,” this year’s festival focuses on the important role dance plays in the preservation of culture and history, the promotion of cooperative economics, and as a key contributor to the important creative industries sector, known as the Orange Economy.